 Treatment for GERD depends on how severe symptoms are.
 For some people, treatment may just include lifestyle changes, such as changing what they eat or drink.
-Others will need to take medications.
+Others will need to take medicines.
 In very rare cases, when GERD is particularly severe, a doctor will recommend surgery.

-It can also help to not lie down for 3 hours after a meal and not eat 2 to 3 hours before going to bed.
+It also can help to not lie down for 3 hours after a meal and to not eat 2 to 3 hours before going to bed.
 Doctors sometimes also recommend raising the head of the bed about 6 to 8 inches.
 Before you start a major bedroom makeover, though, talk to your doctor and your parents about the best sleeping position for you.

 A doctor may also recommend different medications to relieve symptoms.
 Over-the-counter antacids, such as Alka-Seltzer or Maalox, work by neutralizing stomach acid and can help with mild symptoms.
-Other medications called H2 blockers are available over the counter and by prescription and help by blocking the production of stomach acid.
+Other medicines called H2 blockers are available over the counter and by prescription and help by blocking the production of stomach acid.
 If your doctor thinks you should take these, he or she will recommend certain over-the-counter medications or write you a prescription.

 More powerful prescription drugs called proton pump inhibitors also reduce the amount of acid the stomach produces.
 Some of these are also available over-the-counter.
 Doctors also prescribe these for people with more severe or persistent GERD.

-For some teens, doctors advise combining medications to control different symptoms.
+For some teens, doctors advise combining medicines to control different symptoms.
 For example, people who get heartburn after eating can try taking both antacids and H2 blockers.
 The antacid goes to work first to neutralize the acid in the stomach, while the H2 blocker acts on acid production.
 By the time the antacid stops working, the H2 blocker will have stopped acid production.

 Surgery is a last resort for people with GERD and is rarely needed in healthy teens.
-The typical surgical treatment for GERD is called fundoplication (pronounced: fun-doh-plih-kay-shun).
+The typical surgical treatment for GERD is called fundoplication (pronounced: fun-doh-plih-KAY-shun).
 During the surgery, the upper part of the stomach is wrapped around the lower esophageal sphincter to strengthen the sphincter and prevent reflux.
 Fundoplication has been used in people of all ages, even babies with severe GERD.

 The key to living with GERD is to not ignore it.
-Early diagnosis and treatment can help reduce or even eliminate uncomfortable symptoms.
+Early diagnosis and treatment can help reduce or even stop uncomfortable symptoms.
 Left untreated, however, GERD can cause permanent damage to the esophagus.

 One possible long-term effect of GERD is something called Barrett's esophagus.
 In this condition, the cells in the esophagus change and become precancerous because they have been irritated by stomach acid for so long.
 Eventually, it may lead to cancer of the esophagus.
 Barrett's esophagus is mostly found in adults who have had GERD for many years.
 But you can help avoid it by dealing with your GERD now.